utiasASRL/pyboreas/pyboreas/eval/localization.md

+# Localization

 The purpose of our metric localization leaderboard is to benchmark mapping and localization pipelines.
 In this scenario, we envision a situation where one or more repeated traversals of the Glen Shields route are used to construct a map offline.
 Any and all data from the training sequences may be used to construct a map in any fashion.

 Then, during a test sequence, the goal is to perform metric localization between the live sensor data and the pre-built map.
 Localization approaches may make use of temporal filtering and can leverage the IMU if desired but GPS information will not be available.
 The goal of this benchmark is to simulate localizing a vehicle in real-time and as such methods may not use future sensor information in an acausal manner.